SalishSeaCast/docs/storm_surges/tools.rst

 ^^^^^^^^^^^^^^^^^^

 Tidal predictions are generated using a MATLAB package called `t_tide`_.
-The general prodcedure is as follows:
+The general procedure is as follows:

 1. Perform a harmonic analysis on a year-long time series using :file:`t_tide`.
 2. Use the tidal constituents produced by the harmonic analysis to generate a tidal prediction.
-Typically, 67 constituents are anlayzed with :file:`t_tide`
+Typically, 67 constituents are analyzed with :file:`t_tide`

 However, there are some subtleties that need to be considered before we generate the tidal predictions for use in residual calculations.